diffblue/hw-cbmc/README.md

 About
 =======

-EBMC is a free, open-source formal verification tool for hardware designs.
+HW-CBMC (formerly EBMC) is a free, open-source formal verification tool for hardware designs.
 It can read Verilog 2005, SystemVerilog 2017, NuSMV and netlists (given in ISCAS89 format).
 Properties can be given in LTL or a fragment of SystemVerilog Assertions.
 It includes both bounded and (despite its name)